Exceptions to the Bank’s general approach

 - The transitional power does not apply to the requirement for a third-country CCP to notify the Bank of any material changes affecting the conditions of its recognition under Article 25(4) of EMIR or the requirement for a third-country CCP to submit a reasoned request to be assessed against Article 25a of EMIR.

 - The transitional power does not apply to the CCP temporary recognition regime.
-Third-country CCPs providing clearing services under this regime will be ‘deemed recognised’ under Article 25 of EMIR, and any relevant obligations will need to be complied with as set out therein.
+Third-country CCPs providing clearing services under this regime are ‘deemed recognised’ under Article 25 of EMIR, and any relevant obligations need to be complied with as set out therein.

 - The transitional power does not apply to third-country CCPs providing clearing services under the ‘run-off regime’ set out in the Financial Services Contracts (Transitional and Savings Provision) (EU Exit) Regulations 2019 (the FSCR SI).

 Amended settlement finality regulations and the temporary designation regime